-But you can do everything right with your home but outside factors can affect the value of your home.
-Of course, there’s the state of the economy, which can fluctuate at any given time, but there’s something you might not be fully considering: the neighborhood.
-Here are nine telltale signs your neighborhood is changing for the worse, which could lower your property value.
+However, you can do everything right with your home and still be negatively affected by outside factors that push down the value of your property.
+For example, there’s the state of the economy, which can fluctuate at any given time, and then there’s something that’s easy to overlook: the state of the neighborhood.
+Here are nine tell-tale signs your neighborhood is changing for the worse, which could lower your property value.

 1. Businesses are moving